 Because the dental hygiene clinic is open to the public PHI should never be displayed without taking precautions to protect the information.
 The clinic shall remain locked during non-business hours to facilitate protection of the information.
-Key card access is required from the inside of the building.
-The outer doors are set to automatically lock during off hours.
+Key card access is required from the inside of the building with limited access to the clinical facilities.
+The exterior door (Door 6) are set to automatically lock during off hours.
 All other doors to the clinic are also kept locked routinely.

-The Program Director (PD) serves as the HIPAA liaison for the department.
-The PD monitors training of faculty, staff and students.
+The Clinic Manager serves as the HIPAA liaison for the department.
+The Clinic Manager monitors training of faculty, staff and students.
 Training is done through One.iu E-training or face to face.

-Attestation/training files are kept in the department, and sent to HIPAA Compliance when appropriate.
+Attestation/training files are kept in the department and sent to HIPAA Compliance when appropriate.